actuday6418/pixel/README.md

 This script builds the app and performs code formatting.

 # Using the framework
 The backest backend basically takes a vector of numbers representing the value of saturation for each pixel, and renders it.
 You may use this lower level interface by extending the pixelMap class.
-The application class wraps around pixelMap, provides functionality for sprites and keyboard events (TODO).
+The application class wraps around pixelMap, provides functionality for sprites, keyboard events and Audio.
 Look at main.cpp for an example that uses this layer of abstraction.

 # The sprite format
 Check out sprite.md.
-Sprite files contain metatadata and color values for a sprite a user would like to use in an app.
+Sprite files defines metatadata and color values for a sprite a user would like to use in an app.

 # Dependencies
 1. SFML